officialgazette/big-picture/README.md

 ### The content structure

-The following figure shows the structure of a publication:
+The following figure shows the  content structure of a publication:

 image::publication_schema_overview.png[publication schema overview, 700px]